hirokoymj-new/Udemy/JavaScript.md

 - A dynamically typed language like JavaScript

 # What is different between 'undefine' and 'null'?
-- undefined - it doesn't initialized with another value so it doesn't know what type of value. no value
+- `undefined` - it doesn't initialized with another value so it doesn't know what type of value. no value
-- null -

 - `undefined` - JavaScript Engine inform you that it does NOT initialized with another value or an unknown property of an object.
 - `null` - null is used by a programmers to indicate 'no value'.
 JavaScript Engine will never set a value to null.
 A programmer (a human being) set a value to 'null'.